harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Is it necessary for the infrastructure definition in a First Gen workflow to be mandatory ENTITY type for it to work correctly with allowed values?

-Yes, it is mandatory for the infrastructure definition in a First Gen workflow to be enitity type.
+Yes, it is mandatory for the infrastructure definition in a First Gen workflow to be entity type.

 #### Can Harness able to monitor for when a particular image tag changes on DockerHub in order to initiate a hands-free build and push to our repo?

-Yes, You can setup a trigger based on the image tag changes on DockerHub repo as suggested in this[ doc.](https://developer.harness.io/docs/platform/triggers/trigger-on-a-new-artifact/)
+Yes, You can setup a trigger based on the image tag changes on DockerHub repo as suggested in this[ doc.](https://developer.harness.io/docs/platform/triggers/trigger-on-a-new-artifact/).

 #### How do I dynamically load values.yaml per environment?
 Many of Harness's fields allow you to switch from a static field to an expression field.
 In your Helm chart/kubernetes manifests declaration, you can switch the values field to an expression field and use an expression like `<+env.name>-values.yaml`.
 Then, in your repository, create a value per environment.